 Africa Check is a non-partisan organisation that exists to promote accuracy and honesty in public debate and the media in Africa.

-To do this effectively, it is important that we stick to the best practices in fact-checking, recognised by the best non-partisan fact-checking organisations around the world, and that we adhere to their fundamental operating principles of commitment to impartiality, transparency and accuracy.
-See this page.
+To do this effectively, it is important that we follow the best practices in fact-checking, recognised by the best non-partisan fact-checking organisations around the world.
+We adhere to the International Fact-Checking Network’s fundamental operating principles of commitment to impartiality, transparency and accuracy.

 How this shapes our work

 Every report we produce is different, but to ensure we fact-check all fairly, the way we approach it is the same.

 First our editors sift the suggestions sent in by readers, according to criteria set out here, and raised by others in the team.
 We then assess the claim.
 Is the topic important?
 Is the claim framed as a statement of fact or opinion?
 Does the claim matter?
 Have we focused on this speaker before?
 We make sure to check all sides in any debate.